-Secure the metal cover (proprietary card bracket) to the new ASUS PIKE II card with the screw removed previously.

-5. Insert the ASUS PIKE II card to the PCIe slot on the PCIe riser card bracket, then secure it to the PCIe riser card bracket using the thumbscrew.
+- 1. Prepare the new ASUS PIKE II card. - 2.
+Insert the ASUS PIKE II card to the PCIe slot on the riser card bracket. - Flip the metal bracket lock back to secure the ASUS PIKE II card to the riser card bracket.

-6. Connect the mini SAS HD cables to the ASUS PIKE II card.
+4. Connect the mini SAS HD cables to the ASUS PIKE II card.